hafsamohamed/BookEcommerce/README.md

 ```

 **Post Man**
-* Create a Collection Book Stor using post man tool 8.0 using the following:
+* Create a Collection Book Store using post man tool using the following:
 ```Requests for sub collections : user - book - cart - order
 Get: get all or specific element;
 Post: to add new element;